Robinson, Green lead Warriors past Cavaliers, 131-112

 Golden State (11-39) has the NBA’s worst record while Cleveland (13-37) has the second-worst record in the Eastern Conference.

-The matchup bore little resemblance to when the teams met in the NBA Finals every year from 2015-18.
+The matchup bore little resemblance to when the teams met in the NBA Finals four straight years.
 The Warriors won three times while the Cavaliers broke the city’s 52-year championship drought in 2016.

+Injuries to Stephen Curry and Klay Thompson are a major reason the Warriors have had such a difficult season.
+Golden State hit 18 3-pointers, including a team-record 10 in the third quarter when it took control.

+”Who needs the Splash Brothers?”
+Green said with a laugh. ”That’s kind of a slap in the face (to them).
+That’s nuts.
+There are a lot of numbers that don’t make sense and that’s one of them.
+I can have some fun with Steph about that.”

 The Warriors trailed 59-52 late in the second quarter, but went on a 53-19 run to take a 105-79 lead going into the fourth.
 Golden State scored 17 consecutive points – its biggest run of the season – to begin the game-changing spurt.

-The Warriors hit a team-record 10 3-pointers in the third quarter when they outscored Cleveland 44-19, causing Cavaliers coach John Beilein to send his starters to the bench.
+The Warriors outscored Cleveland 44-19 in the third, causing Beilein to send his starters to the bench.

-Green matched his high in assists while playing 26 minutes and scoring eight points.
+Green played 26 minutes and scored eight points.
 The Warriors had seven players in double figures, including D’Angelo Russell with 19 and Damion Lee with 18.

 Collin Sexton scored 23 points while Kevin Love had 14 points and 11 rebounds for Cleveland.